The armadillo is a curious creature. It is armored, sleeps about 16 hours a day, and strongly prefers hot weather.

 Believe me, I am not trying to scare you into getting rid of armadillos.
 In fact, it’s believed that around 95% of humans are naturally immune.
 Besides that, it’s not terribly contagious.
 I simply think that this is pretty interesting.
 In Texas and Louisiana, about 1 in 6 armadillos carry leprosy (Mycobacterium leprae).
 Leprosy, or Hansen’s disease, thrives in humans in the cooler extremities of the body, such as hands, feet, noses, and ears.
 So it makes sense that armadillos would be ideal hosts.
 They have a relatively low body temperature (92–95 degrees F).

 I am also not trying to tell you to be careless with armadillos.
-Although it is extremely rare, leprosy can be spread from armadillos to humans, especially if you handle them often or if you don’t cook them properly before eating them.
+Although it is extremely rare, armadillos can carry the leprosy bacteria and potentially spread it to humans, especially if you handle them often or if you don’t cook them properly before eating them.
 According to an article I read by Suzanne Wilson in the Missouri Conservationist (a publication by the Missouri Department of Conservation), Dr. Arvind Dhople (a member of the International Leprosy Association, American Society for Microbiology, and the International Society for Infectious Diseases) estimates there are about 5–10 cases of Leprosy per year coming out of Texas and Louisiana that may be attributed to contact with armadillos.
 Because of their propensity for leprosy, armadillos are important study subjects for the disease and its cure.